What is opioid use disorder?

 Your dose may need to be adjusted up or down at first.

 Some people have side effects, but they're usually minor.

-You might take the new drug for months, years, or even for life.
+You might take the new medicine for months, years, or even for life.

-Along with MAT, counselling and education are also an important part of treatment for opioid use disorder.
+Along with OAT, counselling and social supports are also an important part of treatment for opioid use disorder.

 Go to https://www.healthwise.net/patientEd

-Enter L622 in the search box to learn more about "Learning About Medication-Assisted Treatment for Opioid Use Disorder".
+Enter L622 in the search box to learn more about "Learning About Treatment With Medicine for Opioid Use Disorder".